lucas-renaudie-dev/Portfolio/README.md

 Recently, I have discovered a passion for 3D art and computer graphics.
 I have started applying to Masters in these fields, and I am also currently taking an 150-hour intensive Blender course, at Les Gobelins (Paris), as I would like to start working on my own 3D projects independently.

-Here, you’ll find a selection of my projects, all inspired by real-world academic and self-taught experiences.
+Here, you’ll find a selection of my projects, all inspired by academic and self-taught experiences.

 You can also take a look at my CV (Resume):&nbsp; [English Version](Lucas_Renaudie_CV_English.pdf)&nbsp; |&nbsp; [French Version](Lucas_Renaudie_CV_Français.pdf)